SyncraEngine/SyncraEngine/docs/architecture/scripting.rst

   Allows creators to add or adjust features without rebuilding the entire engine.

 - **Performance**
-  Compiling scripts to native code avoids garbage collection or purely interpreted overhead (no JIT).
+  Compiling scripts to native code avoids heavy garbage collection algorithms or interpreted/JIT overhead.

 - **Security**
   The scripting environment is sandboxed, preventing direct OS API calls or